Victoria

 CLIMATE CHANGE STRATEGY AND ZERO EMISSIONS VEHICLE (ZEV) ROADMAP

-• AUD$46 million for Australia’s first public ZEV subsidy program, which will support Victorian residents and businesses to purchase new ZEVs, including hydrogen fuel cell electric vehicles.
+• AUD$46 million for Australia’s first public ZEV subsidy program, supporting Victorian residents and businesses to purchase new ZEVs (closed to new applications as of May 2024).

 • AUD$10 million for the replacement of the Victorian Government Fleet with ZEVs.